rithmschool/intermediate_javascript/unit-02/01-jquery-fundamentals.md

 To access/modify the attributes of an element we can use the `attr` function (one parameter for getting a value and two for setting a value).

-To access/modify the data-attributes of an element we can use the .data` function (one parameter for getting a value and two for setting a value).
+To access/modify the data-attributes of an element we can use the `data` function (one parameter for getting a value and two for setting a value).

 ```javascript
 $(document).ready(function(){